-As well as its previous hosting duties for the China Open, Genzon Golf Club hosted the Shenzhen International for three years so many of those in the field this week will already know what it takes to score well at this track.
+As well as its previous hosting duties for the China Open, Genzon Golf Club hosted the Shenzhen International for three years so any of those players who are in the field here will already know what it takes to score well at this track.
 For power hitters the key is making the most of the par fives, for more accurate types it’s all about setting up birdie chances with top class approach play.
 The other thing to note is the importance of putting across the board.

 About the Volvo China Open